apache/pulsar/site2/docs/io-develop.md

 ```

 In order to handle properly the KeyValue type your Record implementation must follow this convention:
-- it must implement {@inject: github:`Record`:/pulsar-functions/api-java/src/main/java/org/apache/pulsar/functions/api/KVRecord.java} interface and implement `getKeySchema`,`getValueSchema` and `getKeyValueEncodingType`
+- It must implement {@inject: github:`Record`:/pulsar-functions/api-java/src/main/java/org/apache/pulsar/functions/api/KVRecord.java} interface and implement `getKeySchema`,`getValueSchema`, and `getKeyValueEncodingType`
-- it must return a `KeyValue` object as `Record.getValue()`
+- It must return a `KeyValue` object as `Record.getValue()`
-- it may return null in `Record.getSchema()`
+- It may return null in `Record.getSchema()`

 When Pulsar IO runtime encounters a `KVRecord` it will automatically:
-- set properly the `KeyValueSchema`
+- Set properly the `KeyValueSchema`
-- encode the Message Key and the Message Value according to the `KeyValueEncoding` (SEPARATED or INLINE)
+- Encode the Message Key and the Message Value according to the `KeyValueEncoding` (SEPARATED or INLINE)

 > #### Tip
 >